sern-handler/handler/.github/SECURITY.md

 ## Supported Versions

-Project is currently in development and is not yet ready to be used.
+Project is currently under heavy development but you can try out our [npm package](https://npmjs.com/package/@sern/handler)

 | Version | Supported          |
 | ------- | ------------------ |
 | 0.1.0 @ dev | :white_check_mark: |

+* Dev versions might include bugs, use it with your own risk.

 ## Reporting a Vulnerability